Summer Travel Essentials for Packing Light

 I absolutely love Alpine Design’s long-sleeved sun shirts.
 They’re a Sports Authority brand.
 They’re wrinkle-free (yes, the wrinkles actually loosen when you wear it, so it kind of irons itself out), lightweight and I don’t get hot in it.
 I’ve worn this in countries like Bangkok ( the three seasons are hot, hotter and hottest) and it was just as breezy as wearing a t-shirt.
 They’re also 100% UV protected and these days, due to global warming and the prevalence of skin cancer due to the harmful rays of the sun, every ounce of sun protection is well advised.

-Black leggingsare great for any occasion.
+Black leggings work magic for any occasion.
 Form fitting, they can act as workout pants, casual evening wear or perfect for sightseeing.
 They take up such little space in my luggage and day pack that I don’t know what I’d do without them.

 Sun, sun, sun!
 The sun is a criminal worse than any pickpocket or thief!
 It can rob you of good and healthy skin and at worse, ruin your health and vacation.